 Long before she was First Lady of Arkansas, Ginger Beebe exemplified volunteerism.
-From reading to children to promote literacy and raising awareness about mental health issues, to advocating for people with special needs as well as supporting the arts, she continues to support causes that are important to the people of our State.
+From reading to children to promote literacy and raising awareness about mental health issues, to advocating for people with special needs, as well as supporting the arts, she continues to champion causes that are important to the people of our State.

-Her work with the homeless-both individually and through organizations such as Our House—demonstrates her caring spirit.
-She also works to create better working and living environments for those with special needs, most recently creating an audio tour of the Governor's Mansion herb garden for use by blind and visually impaired visitors.
+Her work with the homeless-both individually and through organizations, such as Our House -- demonstrates her caring spirit.
+Her efforts also include creating better working and living environments for those with special needs, most recently producing an audio tour of the Governor's Mansion herb garden for use by blind and visually impaired visitors.

 The wife of Arkansas's forty-fifth Governor, Mike Beebe, Ginger was born in Little Rock and raised in Searcy before moving to the Governor's Mansion.
 Being adopted as a child motivated her passion for women's and children's issues.
-She is a member of the Advisory Board for Women and Children First, and in 2011, she will be honored as the organization's Woman of the Year.
-Her previous honors include being named Hospital Auxiliary Volunteer of the Year, CARTI Champion Award, receiving the Arkansas Respiratory Health Association's Lung Health Advancement Award, the Paragon Award for volunteerism, and recipient of the Interfaith Hospitality Network Homeless Advocate of the Year.
+She is a member of the Advisory Board for Women and Children First, and in 2011, she was honored as the organization's Woman of the Year.
+Her previous honors include being named Hospital Auxiliary Volunteer of the Year, receiving the CARTI Champion Award, the Arkansas Respiratory Health Association's Lung Health Advancement Award, the Paragon Award for volunteerism, the Just Communities of Arkansas Humanitarian of the Year award, and she was the recipient of the Interfaith Hospitality Network Homeless Advocate of the Year award.

-Ginger serves on the board of the Women’s Foundation of Arkansas and speaks annually at the foundation’s Girls of Promise seminars.
-She is also a board member of the Arkansas Discovery Network, a collaboration of museums that promotes inquiry learning; and the Creative Economy Advisory Panel, a multiyear project funded by the Winthrop Rockefeller Foundation to assess, promote, and enhance Arkansas's creative economy.
+Ginger serves on the board of the Arkansas Discovery Network, which is a collaboration of museums that promote inquiry and learning, and she is part of the Creative Economy Advisory Panel, a multiyear project funded by the Winthrop Rockefeller Foundation to assess, promote, and enhance Arkansas's creative economy.